The Chemistry of Respiration

 Introduction

 Respiration is the process by which organisms extract energy from food molecules.
 This process involves a series of chemical reactions that break down complex organic molecules into simpler ones, releasing energy in the form of ATP (adenosine triphosphate).
+Cellular respiration is broadly categorized into aerobic respiration (requiring oxygen) and anaerobic respiration (occurring without oxygen).

 Basic Concepts

-The basic concepts of respiration include the following:
+The basic concepts of respiration include:

 Equipment and Techniques